rticommunity/rticonnextdds-examples/examples/connext_dds/dynamic_data_request_reply/README.md

 without defining an IDL in compile time.

 *Dynamic Data* provides an easy way to access the members of a data sample.
-Such members can be primitive data types or complex data types such as arrays or sequences.
+Such members can be primitive data types or complex data types such as structs, arrays or sequences.

 While the access to certain members is done using a name, the access in multiple cardinality data types (such as arrays or sequences) are done using a index